joshrnoll/homelab-as-code/docs/FLUXCD.md

 There are two clusters in my environment -- **dev** and **talos**.
 The **dev** cluster is a single-node cluster used to test out a new service's compatibility with Kubernetes.
 Once compatibility has been determined and a rough base of required manifests have been written, the service will be moved to the primary **talos** cluster, on which there are two environments -- **staging** and **prod**.

 These two environments are separated via Kubernetes namespaces.
 The **staging-apps** namespace is used to place a service that has been previously validated on the **dev** cluster.
-The staging environment is identical to the production environment (since it is on the same cluster...
+The staging environment is identical to the production environment, separated only by namespace.
 Ideally, I would have a separate, but identical cluster for the staging environment.
-But... this is a homelab).
+But... this is a homelab.

 A visual of the workflow looks like this: